-In the United States, standard drill bits are most often sized in fractional, 1/64th inch increments, commonly ranging from 1/16th inch up to one inch.
-If you need a larger hole, you can opt for a spade bit or hole saw bit.
-Bit size may also be labeled in millimeters and decimals, but don’t worry about trying to figure out which sizes are equivalent—conversion charts are posted everywhere bits are sold, and they can be found online as well.
+In the United States, standard drill bits are most often sized in fractional 1/64-inch increments, commonly ranging from 1/16 inch up to 1 inch.
+Those needing a larger hole can opt for a spade bit or hole-saw bit.
+Bit size may also be labeled in millimeters and decimals, but don’t worry about trying to figure out which sizes are equivalent: Conversion charts are posted everywhere bits are sold, and they can be found online as well.

 While all drill bits are made from metal, some types of metal are better than others for drilling holes in different types of material.

-- Carbon steel bits are designed for drilling in wood; they shouldn’t be used to drill through metal because they tend to heat up too quickly and may break.
+- Carbon steel bits are made for drilling into wood; they shouldn’t be used to drill through metal because they tend to heat up too quickly and may break.